mongodb/specifications/source/mongodb-handshake/handshake.rst

 Older servers will ignore the ``speculativeAuthenticate`` argument.
 New servers will participate in the standard authentication conversation if this argument is missing.

-Drivers MUST set ``speculativeAuthenticate.saslStart`` if either of the authentication mechanisms SCRAM-SHA-1 or SCRAM-SHA-256 has been indicated, or if no mechanism has been provided. ``speculativeAuthenticate.saslStart`` MUST NOT be set for any other authentication mechanism.

-Drivers MUST set ``speculativeAuthenticate.authenticate`` if the authentication mechanism MONGODB-X509 has been indicated. ``speculativeAuthenticate.authenticate`` MUST NOT be set for any other authentication mechanism.

 Supporting Wrapping Libraries